 - The Careers Development module and how it is delivered and assessed representing genuine value to students long into the future. - The student-centred approach to programme development, programme design and support services. - The extent and use of employer and community links to enhance the student experience.

 6.2 Conditions of Approval:

-To revise the programme document to accurately reflect the special regulation, as articulated to the panel, relating to the criteria for access to the placement year and confirm the possibility of students undertaking a placement outside HRM specific placements.
+To revise the programme document to accurately reflect the special regulation, as articulated to the panel, relating to the criteria for access to the placement year.

 6.3 Recommendations:

 The panel recommends: